-- Think about his approach to listening and becoming more attentive and effective when gathering - information.

-Consider formal training in listening skills, particularly in handling client/client relations.
+- .
+Think about his approach to listening and becoming more attentive and effective when gathering - Consider formal training in listening skills, particularly in handling client/client relations.

-- Provide occasional feedback on his approach to listening.
-Role-play potential interactions that he will encounter with clients, peers or others
+- Provide occasional feedback on his approach to listening - Role-play potential interactions that he will encounter with clients, peers or others.

 The Listening Style (LS) scale provides an insight into how effective the sales representative is as a listener.
+Candidates who display very low levels of listening skills can have a detrimental affect on customers, who may feel they are not being listened to.

-This could be a sensitive area that the coach may wish to address carefully.
+This is an area that will require development and could be a sensitive area that the coach may wish to address carefully.